16 Knitting Mistakes Beginners Make: How to Fix Them

 Assuming you do not want holes in your work, the likely cause of this problem is accidental yarnovers or dropped stitches.
 There is nothing wrong with yarnovers, a technique used in lace work to create holes.

-But if you knit a patch of stockinette stitches and notice a hole, it is likely a mistake.
+But if you knit a patch of stockinette stitches and notice a hole, it is likely a knitting error.
 You must first recognize the hole as a mistake to correct this issue.

 It's a good idea to place a stitch marker next to the hole to mark it.
 Secondly, you must rip your stitches back to the hole's location.
 Remove the yarn, place all the stitches back on the needle, and re-knit.